 What a software supply chain attack means for your Statamic website

 That is what makes these attacks effective.
-You are not careless.
-You are doing the normal, sensible thing: keeping your dependencies up to date.
-The attack hides inside the exact habit that is supposed to keep you safe.
+Nobody has been careless.
+Keeping a site's software up to date is the normal, sensible thing to do.
+The attack hides inside the exact habit that is supposed to keep a site safe.

 What a software supply chain attack actually is

-An attacker who compromises just one of those packages reaches everyone who depends on it.
+An attacker who compromises just one of those packages has the potential to reach many websites that depend on a package.
 They do not need to break into your server.
-They wait for you to pull the poisoned version yourself.
+They wait for the poisoned package to be pulled in during a routine update.

 Your Statamic site might be flat-file, but the code that runs it is still assembled from hundreds of packages you did not write.